great-expectations/great_expectations/docs/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_emr_spark_cluster.rst

 This guide will help you instantiate a Data Context on an EMR Spark cluster.

-The default method for creating and configuring DataContexts is the Great Expectations :ref:`command line interface (CLI) <command_line>`.
-It creates the directory structure of the project on your filesystem and its configuration file.
+The guide demonstrates the recommended path for instantiating a Data Context without a full configuration directory and without using the Great Expectations :ref:`command line interface (CLI) <command_line>`.

-A filesystem to keep the configuration file and a shell for running the CLI that creates it are not readily available in the EMR Spark environment.

-To accommodate for this difference, this guide will show how to configure and instantiate a Data Context directly in an EMR Spark notebook.

 .. admonition:: Prerequisites: This how-to guide assumes you have already:

-  - No prerequisites
+    - :ref:`Followed the Getting Started tutorial and have a basic familiarity with the Great Expectations configuration<getting_started>`.

 Steps
 -----